mdn/mdn/roles_and_teams.md

 Owners and Members at the Organization level are [granted permissions across all repositories](https://help.github.com/articles/permission-levels-for-an-organization/).

 There should be three to five owners.
 With less than three, there is a high risk that owner-level actions will be delayed.
-With more than five, there is higher risk that there will be Owners that never need their increased access, and don't take the role seriously.
+With more than five, there is high risk that there will be Owners that never need their increased access, and don't take the role seriously.

 ### Requirements
 Organization Owners and Members have wide permissions to manage users, teams, and repositories, and to see details about the organization.
 Because of this we require that Organization Owners and Members are: